 Tennessee Roadmap to Tax Increment Financing

-This report, created by the Office of the Comptroller of the Currency, analyzes TIF options at the local level for public improvements.
+This report, created by the Office of the Comptroller of the Treasury, analyzes TIF options at the local level for public improvements.
 Using recent legislation enacted in 2012 that broadens the use of TIF in the state, the report provides a toolkit for local jurisdictions when considering the use of TIF as a financing mechanism.

 Tax Increment Financing and Smart Growth: Policy Options for Maryland